colindean/talks/lightning/timetracking_with_ledger/timetracking.md

 # time tracking with ledger

-Command-line accounting tools are fun
+Command-line, plaintext accounting tools are fun

 ---